emeb/up5k_basic/README.md

 are accessible through a "system bus" that's similar to the popular Wishbone standard.
 I've added a 6502 to Wishbone bridge mapped to addresses $F100-$F1FF which provides access to all four cores.
-Currently only the SPI core at addresses $F106-$F10F is connected but I've tested it and added some bare-bones access routines in the support ROM which can communicate with the SPI flash memory on my test PCB.
-This requires features that were added to nextpnr on March 23, 2019 so make sure you've got the latest from git.
+Currently only the SPI core at addresses $F106-$F10F is connected and it is used to read the BASIC ROM from flash into SPRAM and support LOAD and SAVE operations.

 ## LED PWM